LGBTQ rights in Egypt: Living conditions

 Until 2001, the Egyptian government refused to recognize that homosexuality was the sexual identity for some of its residents, and after 2001, it only did so to brush off criticism from human rights organizations and foreign politicians.

 Culturally, most Egyptian citizens are Muslim, which impacts prevailing social biases and attitudes.
 Traditional Islamic morality does not condone homosexuality.
 This is similarly seen within traditional Coptic Christian's morality's view on homosexuality.
 According to Pew Research Center, 95% of Egyptians believe that homosexuality should not be accepted by society.

 Support for LGBTQ rights

 Polling data suggests that only a minority of Egyptians support LGBTQ rights.
 This is why Egyptian political parties, human rights NGOs do not express public support for LGBTQ rights.

-One of the few Egyptians to publicly support LGBT-rights has been Maher Sabry.
+One of the few Egyptians to publicly support LGBTQ-rights has been Maher Sabry.
 Along with his human rights efforts on behalf of the Cairo 52, he also wrote a play on homophobia in Egypt and later directed the Egyptian film All My Life.

 In August 2021, the Central Bank of Egypt was forced to confirm that rainbow holograms due to appear on new E£10 and E£20 banknotes were a secure watermarking feature to prevent counterfeiting, after online critics suggested it was a covert message of support for LGBTQ rights.

+Cinema

+Egyptian cinema, as the largest film industry in the Arab world, has portrayed queer characters since its beginnings, but almost exclusively in a mode of stereotyping and defamation.
+Early queer coding can be found as early as the 1930s in the films of director Togo Mizrahi, whose comedies, through the "queer" use of masquerade and mistaken identity, subverted dominant notions of race, gender, and nationality.
+One of the first explicit depictions of male homosexuality in modern Arabic literature, the character Kersha in Naguib Mahfouz's novel Midaq Alley (1947), was heavily toned down in the 1963 film adaptation; film critic Omar Hassan argues that his moral degradation in the film is coded as a consequence of Western influence.

+Among the few serious portrayals of homosexual characters in mainstream cinema are Youssef Chahine's Alexandria trilogy, including the film Alexandria...
+Why?
+(1978) about a wealthy Egyptian man who has an affair with a British male soldier, as well as films by Yousry Nasrallah.
+A radical exception is Mohammed Shebl's Anyab ("Fangs," 1981).
+According to Basil Dababaneh, the film is a queer, "Egyptianized" remake of The Rocky Horror Picture Show.
+The film uses horror aesthetics to stage a critique of the neoliberal "good life."

+Mohammed Shawky's film Shall I Compare You to a Summer's Day?", which premiered at the Berlinale 2022, tells a love story between two men set against the backdrop of One Thousand and One Nights and sparked a political scandal in Egypt, as a result of which lawyers demanded the revocation of the director's Egyptian citizenship.